 As the Birthplace of Confederation and the capital of Prince Edward Island, Charlottetown has earned national and provincial historic prominence and was awarded the Prince of Wales Leadership Award for demonstrating its firm commitment to the merits and value of heritage preservation.

-Edmonton is an energy city fueled and driven by the passion, spirit and spark of its more than 800,000 citizens.
-Backed by a strong commitment to an environment where cultural, social, recreational and business opportunities flourish, Edmonton embraces the rich cultural mosaic that makes up the city.
+The Alberta capital region is driven by the passion, spirit and energy of almost 1.5 million citizens.
+Backed by a strong commitment to an environment where cultural, social, recreational and business opportunities flourish, the Edmonton area embraces a rich cultural mosaic.
+As Alberta’s capital, Edmonton has an ambitious and achievable plan to transform the city in a coordinated and well thought out way, enhancing the quality of life and experience for all.

 Fredericton is the capital of the province of New Brunswick and is home to over 56,224 residents.
 An important cultural, artistic, and educational centre for the province, Fredericton is home to two universities, the New Brunswick College of Craft & Design, and cultural institutions such as the Beaverbrook Art Gallery, the York Sunbury Museum, and The Playhouse—a performing arts venue.